 - Check your credit reports and scores (business and personal).
 When you apply for investment property financing, a lender is going to check your credit reports and scores.
 With a mortgage loan, it’s common for lenders to check all three of your personal credit reports and scores from Equifax, TransUnion, and Experian.
 Other lenders may want to check your business credit as well, depending on the type of loan you’re seeking.
 It’s always wise to review your credit reports in detail before any major financing application.

 - Consider business loan financing.
 Conventional mortgages often feature lower interest rates on loans for non-owner occupied homes.
 But some people have a hard time qualifying for conventional financing.
 Whether you need an alternative financing option for an investment property or you just want to compare rates, business loans may offer you another potential solution.
-You can compare available business loans in the Nav Marketplace.
+You can compare available business loan options.
 You may also want to investigate your business credit card options to pay for regular maintenance and repair.

 What Are Today’s Rental Property Rates?